-4.5 Payroll Deductions
+Payroll Deductions

-Automatic payroll deductions for Texas Retirement System (TRS) and statutory taxes, including federal withholding, social security and Medicare, will be withheld from pay in accordance with applicable federal, state, and local laws.
+Based on role eligibility, applicable automatic payroll deductions for Texas Retirement System (TRS) and statutory taxes, including federal withholding, social security and Medicare, will be withheld from pay in accordance with applicable federal, state, and local laws.
+Once again, automatic payroll deductions and withholdings are dependent upon the role an employee plays.
+Questions about what automatic deductions apply to your position should be directed to the Payroll department at payroll@ideapublicschools.org.